kenatiod/MUT/Understanding Machine Understanding.md

 - Model accuracy: The improvement in model accuracy or other relevant performance metrics as a result of human involvement.
 - Human effort: The amount of time and cognitive effort required from humans to provide the necessary input to the model.
 - Interaction quality: The usability, efficiency, and user satisfaction with the HITL interface and interaction protocol.
-- Explanation utility: The usefulness of the human-provided input in interpreting and debugging the model's behavior.
+- Explanation utility: The usefulness of the human-provided input in interpreting and debugging the model's behavior (Amershi et al., 2019).

 Controlled user studies comparing HITL approaches to baseline methods can help assess these criteria.
-Long-term case studies deploying HITL systems in real-world settings are also valuable for understanding their practical impact.
+Long-term case studies deploying HITL systems in real-world settings are also valuable for understanding their practical impact (Ribeiro et al., 2016).

 ### A7.5 -- Collaborative Decision Making

 A key application area for human-AI teaming is decision making, where humans and AI systems work together to make better decisions than either could alone.
-Collaborative decision making is particularly important in high-stakes domains like healthcare, finance, and public policy, where the consequences of decisions are significant and human judgment is essential.
+Collaborative decision making is particularly important in high-stakes domains like healthcare, finance, and public policy, where the consequences of decisions are significant and human judgment is essential (Seeber et al., 2020).

 #### A7.5.1 -- Complementary Roles

 In collaborative decision making, humans and AI play complementary roles suited to their respective strengths .
 Some key roles include:

-- AI as data analyst: The AI system can rapidly process and extract insights from large amounts of data to inform the decision.
+- AI as data analyst: The AI system can rapidly process and extract insights from large amounts of data to inform the decision (Amershi et al., 2019).
-- AI as prediction engine: The AI system can generate accurate predictions of the likely outcomes of different decision options.
+- AI as prediction engine: The AI system can generate accurate predictions of the likely outcomes of different decision options (Ribeiro et al., 2016).
-- Human as domain expert: The human can provide domain knowledge and contextual understanding to guide the decision making process.
+- Human as domain expert: The human can provide domain knowledge and contextual understanding to guide the decision making process (Klein et al., 2004).
-- Human as ethical judge: The human can apply moral reasoning and societal values to make judgments in complex, ambiguous situations.
+- Human as ethical judge: The human can apply moral reasoning and societal values to make judgments in complex, ambiguous situations (Goodman & Flaxman, 2017).
-- Human as communicator: The human can explain the rationale behind the decision to stakeholders and address their concerns.
+- Human as communicator: The human can explain the rationale behind the decision to stakeholders and address their concerns (Amershi et al., 2019).

 The specific division of roles depends on the nature of the decision task and the relative capabilities of the human and AI.
-The interface between the human and AI should be designed to facilitate fluid, efficient interaction in their respective roles.
+The interface between the human and AI should be designed to facilitate fluid, efficient interaction in their respective roles (Seeber et al., 2020).

 #### A7.5.2 -- Decision Support Techniques

 There are various techniques that can support collaborative human-AI decision making:

-- Uncertainty quantification: Expressing the AI system's predictions in terms of probabilities or confidence intervals can help humans weigh the evidence and make well-calibrated decisions.
+- Uncertainty quantification: Expressing the AI system's predictions in terms of probabilities or confidence intervals can help humans weigh the evidence and make well-calibrated decisions (Ribeiro et al., 2016).
-- Multi-criteria decision analysis: Structuring the decision problem in terms of multiple objectives and criteria can help humans and AI systematically trade off different factors.
+- Multi-criteria decision analysis: Structuring the decision problem in terms of multiple objectives and criteria can help humans and AI systematically trade off different factors (Amershi et al., 2019).
-- Scenario planning: Generating and simulating different decision scenarios can help humans and AI anticipate potential outcomes and stress-test decisions.
+- Scenario planning: Generating and simulating different decision scenarios can help humans and AI anticipate potential outcomes and stress-test decisions (Klein et al., 2004).
-- Argumentation frameworks: Representing the decision rationale as a structured argument can help humans and AI engage in constructive debate and identify areas of agreement and disagreement.
+- Argumentation frameworks: Representing the decision rationale as a structured argument can help humans and AI engage in constructive debate and identify areas of agreement and disagreement (Seeber et al., 2020).
-- Participatory design: Involving stakeholders in the design of the decision support system can help ensure it meets their needs and addresses their concerns.
+- Participatory design: Involving stakeholders in the design of the decision support system can help ensure it meets their needs and addresses their concerns (Amershi et al., 2019).

 An important consideration in collaborative decision making is striking the right balance between human agency and AI assistance.
-The human should retain ultimate decision authority, but the AI should be empowered to provide meaningful input and challenge human assumptions when appropriate.
+The human should retain ultimate decision authority, but the AI should be empowered to provide meaningful input and challenge human assumptions when appropriate (Goodman & Flaxman, 2017).

 #### A7.5.3 -- Evaluating Collaborative Decisions